twalker/eggshell/relatedmodel.md

 - how to expire removed models from shared collections. e.g. how can the labeled mixin add a collection.remove handler?

+**Backbone.Relational is pretty awesome, but I get caught up on:**
+- egg.has('bacon') returns undefined instead of id, it becomes a model after fetchRelated.

 MemoryStore
   - stores references
-  - findOrCreate(type, id)
+  - findOrCreate(type, id) // but what if it does't save?

-BaseModel
+  - get(cachekey)
+  - set(cachekey)
+  - register(type, initialData)
+  - unset(cacheKey)

+RelModel
-  - has a relations hash (one and many are infered by value)
+  - has a relations hash (one and many are inferred by value)
-  - fetchRelated()
+  - fetchRelated('key' || all)

   - override fetch